MAPeacock86/HFDP/StrategyPattern/README.md

 To solve this with the strategy pattern, we define a new interface called IFlyBehavior that defines a single method Fly.
 This is the "family of algorithms" whose behaviors we want to separate from the "clients that use it" (in this case, each duck type is a client).

 The updated code can be found here: https://github.com/N3rdyM1k3/HFDP/tree/strategy-pattern-part-one/StrategyPattern

+### Changing Behavior at Runtime
+We can take this pattern one step further and allow for the behavior of a duck to be set at runtime.
+We achieve this by adding a method SetFlyBehavior and we call it at runtime for the ModelDuck: https://github.com/N3rdyM1k3/HFDP/tree/strategy-pattern-part-two